Updated: Aug 3

 After attending Edcamp Pittsburgh, we were all excited about the type of professional development.
-Before we knew it, we were getting our EdCamp Startup box and planning with Sam in her office and our coffees in hand.
-To-Dos were delegated and we all started planning and getting things rolling.
-EdCamp GCC is an unconference: a professional development opportunity that is personalized to meet the needs of those attending.
-Upon registration, attendees post topics that they wish to learn more about or feel as though they can offer insight.
+Before we knew it, we got our EdCamp box and planned with Sam in her office and our coffees in hand.
+To-Dos were delegated, and we all started planning and getting things rolling.
+EdCamp GCC is an unconference: a personalized professional development opportunity to meet the needs of those attending.
+Upon registration, attendees post topics they wish to learn more about that can offer insight.
 These topics then create a schedule for the day.
 There is no formal speaker for each session.
-Rather, educators come together to share ideas, ask questions, and learn from each other about those topics.
+Educators come together to share ideas, ask questions, and learn from each other about those topics.

-One way that we decided to plan our edcamp is by defining roles and setting up everyone for success.
-We first set up a group team in Microsoft Teams and anyone who was interested in helping out identified a role that they would like to take on.
-Individuals could choose to be a Day Of Volunteer or Year-Round Volunteer.
-Let’s look into each of these areas.
+We decided to plan our edcamp by defining roles and setting everyone up for success.
+We first set up a group team in Microsoft Teams, and anyone interested in helping out identified a role they would like to take on.
+Individuals could choose to be a Day Of Volunteer or a Year-Round Volunteer.
+Let’s look into each of ey these areas.

-Because of schedules being so busy, consider creating a day-of helper role for those who don’t have as much time to give.
+Because schedules are so busy, consider creating a day-of helper role for those who don’t have as much time to give.
 This role is perfect for student teachers and Edcamp newbies.
 They can assist in set-up, tear-down, registration table, and more!
-It is also a great way to make sure people are as involved as their schedule allows.
+It is also a great way to ensure people are as involved as their schedule allows.

-A Year-Round Volunteer is someone who is checking in monthly at in-person meetings for updates and progress.
-These volunteers also must be available the day of Edcamp.
-The perks of a year-round volunteer: resume booster of conference planning experience, a full day of professional development, volunteer certificate, and a T-shirt.
+A Year-Round Volunteer checks in monthly at in-person meetings for updates and progress.
+These volunteers also need to be available on the day of Edcamp.
+The perks of a year-round volunteer: a resume booster of conference planning experience, a full day of professional development, a volunteer certificate, and a T-shirt.
 The year-round volunteers are as follows:

-Advertiser Extraordinaire – You are all about getting the word out about Edcamp.
-Send out flyers via email to local school districts, universities, and colleges.
+Advertiser Extraordinaire – You are all about getting the word out about Edcamp—email flyers to local school districts, universities, and colleges.
 You are also in charge of organizing a team of volunteers to pitch Edcamp in education classes.
-In addition, you will work with education organizations (KDP, CEC, SES, FCE, etc) to work with PD credit approval.
-For our edcamp, we have education organizations that are looking for professional development credits for their members.
+In addition, you will work with education organizations (KDP, CEC, SES, FCE, etc.) to work with PD credit approval.
+For our edcamp, we have education organizations looking for professional development credits for their members.
 Edcamp is always on the list!
-All participants need to do the day of the Edcamp is when they register to check that they are getting credit for an education organization the college.
-Lastly, you will contact prospective students to let them know about Edcamp.
+All participants must d the day of the Edcamp when they register to check that they are getting credit for the college's education organization.
+Lastly, you will contact p prospective students to let them know about Edcamp.

-Edcamp Influencer(s) – You are in charge of updating our website with the registration form, lead learner bios, swag pics, and links, and posting updates to social media (Instagram, Twitter, Facebook).
-You will work with the advertiser extraordinaire to get the message out about Edcamp via our social media outlets.
+Edcamp Influencer(s) – You are in charge of updating our website with the registration form, lead learner bios, swag pics, and link and posting updates to social media (Instagram, Twitter, Facebook).
+You will work with the advertiser extraordinaire to get the message about Edcamp via our social media outlets.

 Social Media You can’t underestimate the power of a post!
-Use social media to take your Edcamp to the next level!
-Give shoutouts to sponsors and attendees as a way to encourage everyone that it takes to make an Edcamp possible.
-Please assign this role to two or three people and consider dividing it up by platform to make sure you cover all your bases(one person runs Twitter, one person runs Instagram, one person updates the website, etc.)
+Use social media to take y your Edcamp to the next level!
+Give shoutouts to sponsors and attendees to encourage everyone to do what it takes to make an Edcamp possible.
+Please assign this role to two or three people and consider dividing it by platform to make sure you cover all your bases(one person runs Twitter, one person runs Instagram, one person updates the website, etc.)

-We have some tips that we have in splitting up the work and roles
+We have some tips for splitting up the work and roles.

-Meet regularly and check-in on leadership members to make sure things are on track and they aren’t getting overwhelmed.
-It’s a team, not a contest of who can do the most.
+Meet regularly and check in on leadership members to ensure things are on track and they aren’t getting overwhelmed—it’s a team, not a contest of who can do the most.